Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

 \subsubsection{Sustainability Sub-Index}

-Our Sustainability sub-index incorporates key indicators such as "carbon dioxide emissions," "electricity production from renewable sources," "micro air pollution", and "greenhouse gas emission" which are critical for evaluating environmental sustainability and guiding policy decisions.
+Our Sustainability sub-index incorporates key indicators such as \textit{carbon dioxide emissions}, \textit{electricity production from renewable sources}, \textit{micro air pollution}, and \textit{greenhouse gas emissions}, which are critical for evaluating environmental sustainability and guiding policy decisions.
 The carbon dioxide emission is a fundamental metric in assessing environmental impact, as it is directly linked to industrial activities and economic growth.
-Studies have shown that economic expansion often correlates with increased carbon dioxide emission, necessitating their inclusion in sustainability assessments to accurately reflect ecological consequences \cite{Sustainability_Index_1}.
-In addition to carbon dioxide emission, the percentage of electricity generated from renewable sources is vital for both developed and developing nations.
+Studies have shown that economic expansion often correlates with increased carbon dioxide emissions, necessitating their inclusion in sustainability assessments to accurately reflect ecological consequences \cite{Sustainability_Index_1}.
+In addition to carbon dioxide emissions, the percentage of electricity generated from renewable sources is vital for both developed and developing nations.
 Transitioning to renewable energy is essential for achieving Sustainable Development Goals (SDGs) and ensuring long-term energy sustainability\cite{Sustainability_Index_2}.
 Moreover, micro-level air pollution has been increasingly recognised for its detrimental effects on public health, making it a crucial factor in sustainability assessments.
 Studies have demonstrated that air pollution directly impacts health outcomes, underscoring the necessity of including this metric in sustainability indices \cite{Sustainability_Index_3}.
 The integration of air quality indicators alongside carbon dioxide emission and renewable energy production provides a holistic view of sustainability efforts, allowing for more informed decision-making and resource allocation\cite{Sustainability_Index_4}.
-We believe this area of our research has the highest potential to grow in future and by including multiple other factors, we can have a better estimate of the sustainable development of a country.